Spiritual Retreat in the UK for HSPs

 10 extra places of peace + power for the solo female traveller!
 Public transport info + links to places of interest.

-A ‘home-country’ retreat is just as effective an antidote to fast-paced living as going to the other side of the world.
-It’s jet-lag free, can be spontaneous and it doesn’t have to cost a lot either.
+A ‘home-country’ retreat is mega-effective an antidote to fast-paced living as going to the other side of the world.

-Or taking a much needed break away from the responsibilities: of children, pets, work or caring for someone.
+You may need to take a break away from the responsibilities: of children, pets, work or caring for someone.

 No gossip.
 No grumbling.
 No meetings.
 No decisions.
 No interference.
 No push notifications.
 No ‘to do’ list.

 Why you should travel alone – for solo female travellers